Evan Gattis: Draft and minor leagues

-Atlanta Braves

 The Braves invited Gattis to spring training in 2013 as a non-roster player.
 With a 19-for-53 (.358) performance in the Grapefruit League and McCann starting the season on the disabled list, the Braves added Gattis to their Opening Day roster to share catching duties with Gerald Laird.

+Atlanta Braves (2013–2014)

 On April 3, 2013, Gattis made his major league debut.
 He recorded his first hit as a major leaguer, a home run off of Roy Halladay, in his second at bat.
 He batted .333 in his first eight games, also homering off of Stephen Strasburg.
 Gattis was named the National League (NL) Rookie of the Month for April 2013, in which he batted .250 and led all major league rookies with six home runs, a .566 slugging percentage (SLG), 16 RBIs, and 43 total bases.

 Following the return of McCann from the disabled list and an injury to outfielder Jason Heyward, Gattis began to play left field for the Braves.
 Gattis was again named NL Rookie of the Month for the month of May, after batting .303 with a .362 on-base percentage and a .683 SLG for the month, while leading all rookies with 16 RBIs and tying Jedd Gyorko for most home runs as a rookie with six.
 Gattis became the first rookie to win consecutive Rookie of the Month awards since Heyward in 2010.
 Gattis was on the disabled list from June 19 through July 14 with a strained oblique muscle.

 With a 5-for-36 (.139) slump in August and McCann catching regularly, Gattis began to lose playing time.
 The Braves sent Gattis to the Gwinnett Braves of the Class AAA International League on August 31 so that he could play regularly.
 They recalled him on September 3, when the International League season ended.
 On September 8 against Cole Hamels, Gattis recorded the longest home run of 2013, calculated at 486 ft, which was also the longest home run in the history of Citizens Bank Park.
 Later in that same game Gattis hit another 400+ foot home run off of Hamels after flying out to the warning track in a previous at bat.
 Hamels was quoted as saying "I felt like I was throwing a golf ball and he had a driver.
 He's probably going to be in the strongest man competition."
 He ended the season with a .243 batting average, 21 home runs and 65 RBIs.
 He played a total of 47 games in left field and 38 at catcher.
 Gattis finished tied for seventh in NL Rookie of the Year balloting.